kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 Updates:
 ========
-For v4.0 of the game:
-v2.2.4, 9 Sep 2021:
+v4.1.0, 14 Sep 2021:
--New feature: call back in Transaction Log screen to support UI: Trade Analytics (https://www.nexusmods.com/x4foundations/mods/764).

-For v4.1beta1 of the game:
-v2.2.0, 15 Jun 2021:
--New feature: compatibility with 4.1beta1 of the game.
+-New feature: compatibility with version 4.1 of the game.
--New feature: playerinfo menu new callback: onRowChanged.

 Features:
 =========